critoma/armasmiot/labs/workspacearmassembly/readme.txt

 #
 # for Dockerized Qemu:
 # Make sure you have Docker installed in Windows 10/11 - on MacOS and Linux is easier:
-# 1. Turn Windows features on or off - FULL Hyper-V & Windows Hypervisor Platform
+# 1. Turn Windows features on or off - Virtual Machine Platform & FULL Hyper-V & Windows Hypervisor Platform
 # 2. Command line:
 wsl.exe --set-version Ubuntu 2
 wsl --set-default-version 2